-To have a global approach, this research will focus on four different case studies to assess the rights of CBOW in each country.
-The situation regarding CBOW in Bosnia and Herzegovina, Northern Uganda, Colombia and Rohingva (Myanmar) will be assessed.
+68. To have a global approach, this research will focus on four different case studies to assess the rights of CBOW in each country.
+The situation regarding CBOW in Bosnia and Herzegovina, Northern Uganda, Colombia and Rohingya (Myanmar) will be assessed.

-1.2 Bosnia and Herzegovina
+§2.
+Bosnia and Herzegovina

-The end of Soviet dominance in early 1990s Eastern Europe was marked by the dissolution of Yugoslavia and the several independence wars that followed.
+69. The end of Soviet dominance in early 1990's Eastern Europe was marked by the dissolution of Yugoslavia and the several independence wars that followed.
 The declaration of independence by Bosnia and Herzegovina in 1992 led to a brutal ethnic civil war between Serbians, Muslims and Croats.
-The Bosnian war resulted in the death of approximately 100,000 people, caused two million people to be displaced and led to the rape of tens of thousands of women and girls.
-175 The ethnic cleansing campaign, enforced by the Serbian forces, was characterised by the use of rape and other sexual violence crimes, primarily targeting Bosnian Muslim women.
-176 Used to humiliate the victim, her ethnic community and shatter her identity; rape was employed in a widespread and systematic way.
-177 Rape camps were being set up, to implement the Serbian policies
+The Bosnian war resulted in the death of approximately 100,000 people, caused two million people to be displaced and led to the rape of tens of thousands women and girls.170 The ethnic cleansing campaign, enforced by the Serbian forces, was characterised by the use of rape and other sexual violence crimes, primarily targeting Bosnian Muslim women.171 Used to humiliate the victim, her ethnic community and shatter her identity; rape was employed in a widespread and systematic way.172 Rape camps were being set up, to implement the Serbian policies of mass rape, forced impregnation and forced maternity.173 Repeated gang rape, until women were impregnated so they would give birth to "little Chetnik babies"174, appeared to be the aim of Serbian forces.175 No exact figures exist around the number of rape-related pregnancies.
+However, it is estimated that 20,000 to 50,000 women had to endure sexual violence and that about 4,000 women became pregnant, with about half of them terminating the full pregnancy and approximately 2,000 children being born as a result.176